 - Erratic movements: Twitching, jerking of hands, arms, and legs, facial tics, and animated mannerisms.

-Meth withdrawal symptoms include:
+Common meth withdrawal symptoms include:

 - Severe depression

-Meth withdrawal symptoms are less intense than the symptoms of continued meth use, which include hallucinations, suicidality, stroke, heart attack, and aggression.
+Methamphetamine withdrawal symptoms are less intense than the symptoms of continued meth use, which include hallucinations, suicidality, stroke, heart attack, and aggression.
 Over time, drug use will rob users of their mental health, their happiness, and their futures.
 Ultimately, for people in this situation, getting sober is key to having a healthy and fulfilling life.